Part 1: Basics and Overview

 Part 3: Best Ways to Accept Donations

-There are many ways of accepting cryptocurrency depending on the level of control and the features you need.
+There are many ways for your 501(c)(3) nonprofit to accept cryptocurrency depending on the level of control and the features you need.
 Directly accepting cryptocurrency into your own wallet will require your organization to manage the transaction history, create your own checkout flow, transfer to brokerage to sell for cash, and take extra care around security.

 Platforms like Every.org, The Giving Block, and Engiven make it easy for nonprofits to accept top cryptocurrencies such as Bitcoin (BTC) and Ethereum (ETH), convert to cash, and issue receipts.
 We will cover the differences between these platforms in this article so that you can make the best decision for your organization.